mycosavant/suna/README.md

 ## License

-Kortix Suna is licensed under the Apache License, Version 2.0.
+Kortix Ptah is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.